insooth/insooth.github.io/tagged-lambda-injection.md

 // t.bar(123);
 ```

-The general question arises here: how to uniquely associate a particular lambda expression of type `Fs` with the `Testable` interface member functions during construction of a mock `M`?
+The general question arises here: how to uniquely associate a particular lambda expression of type `Fs` with the `Testable` interface member function during construction of a mock `M`?

 ## Making phantom types